shanto173/SQL_2024_case_study_02_Google_play_store/README.md

-### Question 7. s a data person you are assigned the task of investigating the correlation between two numeric factors: app ratings and the quantity of reviews.
+### Question 7. as a data person you are assigned the task of investigating the correlation between two numeric factors: app ratings and the quantity of reviews.